Great Problems Seminars (GPS)

-There are six Great Problem Seminars planned for the class of 2017.
+There are six Great Problem Seminars planned for the fall:

 Food is hot!
-Free range chickens, local food sourcing, organic veggies, frankenfoods, high fructose corn syrup – all topics in the news.
+Free range chickens, vegan versus caveman diets, organic veggies, frankenfoods, high fructose corn syrup – all topics in the news.
 Can we feed the world?
 Does the use of ethanol in gasoline cause food shortages?
-What are the dangers and benefits to genetic engineering of food plants?
+What are the dangers and benefits to genetic engineering of plants?
 Learn about and work to solve the current paradoxes of our food situation – the malnutrition of too little AND too much food: deprivation and obesity.
-What solutions are there – political, economic, biological and chemical?
+What solutions are there – political, economic, biological, and chemical?

-This Seminar sequence will count towards a Humanities and Arts (HU 1100) and Chemistry (CH 1000) general elective credit.
+This seminar sequence will count towards a Management (MG 1000) and Chemistry (CH 1000) general elective credit.

 Starts with the biology of an infectious disease and moves on to study both the biology and the management of disease control.
 Students study the cost of research and regulation required to bring new drugs to market.
 You will learn to examine problems with local complexity and global scale.
 Students also study management issues as cost/benefit analysis, innovation, decision-making, and competitive analysis.